Thursday, March 24, 2022

 Your heart is one of the most important organs in your body, therefore it should be taken great care of.
 Heart disease is the single biggest killer in the UK, though many recorded cases could have been easily prevented.
-World Heart Foundation are dedicated to promoting the simple yet effective ways that you can adapt your lifestyle to decrease your risk of heart disease.
-This important month gives you the opportunity to learn about how you can maintain a healthy heart, beat by beat.
+World Heart Foundation is dedicated to promoting the simple yet effective ways that you can adapt your lifestyle to decrease your risk of heart disease.
+This important month allows you to learn about how you can maintain a healthy heart, beat by beat.

 1. Watch your waist